pbhowmic/billiard/README.rst

 About
 -----
+This is the same billiard you will find in celery/billiard @github.
+The changes I have made to it makes it possible to use this on App Engine which is pretty hostile to multithreading and multiprocessing.
+Also
+changed: I forked the celery/celery and celery/py-amqp.
+Together, all these changes make it possible to use this celery + billiard + py-ampq combo to piublish from app engine.
+I have only ever tested this for a RabbitMQ broker running on Compute Engine.

 `billiard` is a fork of the Python 2.7 `multiprocessing <http://docs.python.org/library/multiprocessing.html>`_ package.
 The multiprocessing package itself is a renamed and updated version of